Nursing Student Policy Manual

 - If a student receives any unsatisfactory outcome(s) on the clinical evaluation a “learning contract” will be established for plans to meet the clinical outcomes satisfactorily.

-ATI is a supplemental resource with learning modules that include evidenced based practice, content mastery using pre/post-tests, and practice and proctored testing utilizing computerized NCLEX-RN style test questions.
+ATI is a supplemental resource with learning modules that include evidence-based practice, content mastery using pre/post-tests, and practice and proctored testing utilizing computerized NCLEX-RN style test questions.
 Focused reviews with remediation templates are available based on the individual content areas missed on practice and proctored tests.

 A partnership will be developed between the faculty and students to facilitate learning, promote growth, and direct remediation.
 At the beginning of each semester, the course team leader may provide a proposed plan of study for the use of resources relevant to that course.
-Students are encouraged to complete selected practice tests with focused reviews completed prior to taking scheduled proctored exams in the computer labs.
+Students are encouraged to complete selected practice tests with recommended focused reviews completed prior to taking scheduled proctored exams in the computer labs.
 Students are expected to achieve proficiency levels of 2 or higher on proctored ATI tests signifying mastery of the content.
-Focused reviews for remediation from the proctored tests are required to help students achieve the course and program outcomes.
-Students will have the opportunity to “retest” for a higher proficiency level on all proctored tests administered in the program.
-Points towards a course grade for achievement of level 2 or 3 on selected proctored tests may be awarded in some nursing courses (see course syllabi).
+Focused reviews for remediation from the proctored tests are encouraged to help students achieve the course and program outcomes.
+Students will have the opportunity to take each Proctored Exam twice throughout the program.
+No points are awarded for ATI exams.
+ATI is a learning tool that presents material that is taught throughout the nation.This exposure to different material is intentional and will better prepare the graduate for the national licensure exam.

-- Utilize practice testing via a) Tutorials (Learning Systems) and b) Practice Testing Tab (Intervals for practice testing will be set at 72 hours).
+- Utilize practice testing via a) Tutorials (Learning Systems) and b) Practice Testing Tab (Intervals for practice testing will be set by course team leader).

-- Complete a Focused Review within 1-2 weeks after completion of test.
+- Complete a Focused Review within 1-2 weeksafter completion of Proctored test.

 - Complete Remediation Templates/Note Cards on items from focused review.